ClickCease Upstream vs Downstream Marketing – Diving Into the Details

 Upstream marketing occurs in the early stages when potential customers are just beginning to research their options.
 While, downstream marketing happens later, when potential customers are actively considering purchasing.

 Upstream and downstream marketing are both important, but each serves different purposes and works best at different times in the sales process.
-It’s like a river – upstream is where everything starts, and downstream is where all the action happens.

 Got it?
 Awesome!